20 Ways to stay focused at work (+ instant hacks)

 Moreover, staring at a blank wall surrounded by dim lighting and stuffy air won’t do you any good either.

-So, you’ll need to make some adjustments and tweaks to your workstation, for maximum comfort.
+So, you’ll need to make some adjustments and tweaks to your workstation for maximum comfort.

-How best to set up a comfortable workstation?
+How best to set up a comfortable workstation

 If your desk allows no alterations, you’ll have to focus most of your energy on adjusting your chair:

-• Raise or lower the seat pan — so that your feet lay flat on the floor, or the feet rest.
+• Raise or lower the seat pan — so that your feet lay flat on the floor or the feet rest.

-• Ask your operations manager for computer risers — your screen should either be at or slightly below your eye level.
+• Ask your operations manager for computer risers — your screen should be at or slightly below your eye level.

 • Adjust the back support of your chair — so that you feel comfortable sitting for long periods of time.